Skip to resources

 Guidance for employers, police, and third parties on how to correctly and sensitively verify a patient's medical cannabis prescription.

-Patients are not legally required to disclose their diagnosis — only that they hold a valid prescription.
+Patients are not legally required to disclose their diagnosis, only that they hold a valid prescription.

-Clinical
+• Clinical

 Administration Methods

-A visual quick-reference guide to all licensed administration methods — vaporising, oils, capsules, sublingual sprays and more.
+A visual quick-reference guide to all licensed administration methods: vaporising, oils, capsules, sublingual sprays and more.

-• Vaporisation (dried flower/oil) — most common
+• Vaporisation (dried flower or oil), the most common method

-• Sublingual oils & sprays — fast-acting
+• Sublingual oils and sprays, fast-acting

-• Edibles — where clinically prescribed
+• Edibles & Extracts, where clinically prescribed

-Getting Started
+• Getting Started

 Patient Access Schemes

-Medical cannabis can be costly — but subsidised access schemes are available to help patients access more affordable treatment plans.
+Medical cannabis can be costly, but subsidised access schemes are available to help patients access more affordable treatment plans.

 • Clinic-specific patient assistance programmes